gavinmcfarland/stancy/README.md

 ![npm](https://img.shields.io/npm/v/stancy)

 Stancy uses static files and folders to generate a database of collections and items.
-The database can be queried as a plain object, outputted as a json file, or served using an express server as an API.
+The database can be queried as a plain object, outputted as a json file, or served using an express server for a RESTlike API.
 This is useful for building static sites which use frameworks like React, Vue, Svelte or Marko.
 Stancy is unbiased about how you use it and can be customised to suit different use-cases.

 ## Example